SudhanPlayz/EdgeDex/README.md

 ## Contributing 🤝

-We welcome contributions to improve the Reppo Solver Node!
+We welcome contributions to improve EdgeDex!
 To contribute:

 1. **Fork the Repository**:
    ```bash